DaleMargel/SParser/Readme.md

 The `ons()` method will provide the string that was parsed and let you run some code with it.
 If you do not need the string, then you can call `on()` which does not pass anything.
 This saves your code the overhead of having to extract the string prior to calling your handlers.

 ### Defer
-The `rules` function works fine until you need to use a rule before it has been defined, that is, a rule indirectly includes itself.
-This is a common feature of languages and one we must deal with.
-We use `defer` as a placeholder then set it later.
+The `rules` function works fine until you need to use a rule before it has been defined - that is, a rule that indirectly includes itself.
+Here we use `defer` as a placeholder then set it later.

 ```javascript
 	// contrived example to show how to use defer()